StackExchange/dnscontrol/docs/_providers/bind.md

 jsId: BIND
 ---
 # BIND Provider
 This provider maintains a directory with a collection of .zone files.
-We currently copy zone files to our production servers and restart bind via a script external to DNSControl.

 ## Configuration
 In your credentials file (`creds.json`), you can specify a `directory` where the provider will look for and create zone files.
 The default is the `zones` directory where dnscontrol is run.